amRohitKumar/jeevan_data/readme.md

 enable digitalisation of medical records and be a carrier in the government of India’s ayushman bharat yojana.
-We plan to shift Indian patients on preventive healthcare using AI-based algorithms which can identify various diseases like Skin Cancer, Covid-19 in advance and will prompt the user to visit the doctor.
+We plan to shift Indian patients on preventive healthcare using AI-based algorithms which can identify various diseases like Skin Cancer, Covid-19, Retinal Diseases,Pneumonia,etc. in advance and will prompt the user to visit the doctor.
 This will help in reducing medical bills of patients and will help them to live a better life.
 This ecosystem will also reduce the burden on the medical infrastructure and doctors of our country.